We offer programs for YOUTH, first time paddlers and experienced paddlers of all ages.

 click here.

 We compete in the Southern California Outrigger Racing Association (SCORA), which recognizes the following age divisions: 10 & under, 12 & under, 14 & under, 16 & under, and 19 & under.
-Approximately 100 youths join us each year, ranging from 10 up to 19 years of age.
+Approximately 100 youths join us each year, aged 10 to 19.

 Races are held in two different formats: